USS Catawba (1864)

 USS Catawba was a single-turreted built for the Union Navy during the American Civil War.
 Completed shortly after the end of the war, Catawba was laid up until sold to her builders in 1868, and then resold to the Peruvian Navy.
-Renamed BAP Atahualpa, the ship participated in the defense of main port of Peru, Callao, during the War of the Pacific.
+Renamed BAP Atahualpa, the ship participated in the defense of the main port of Peru, Callao, during the War of the Pacific.
 When the city of Lima was taken by Chilean troops in 1881, she was scuttled to prevent her capture.
 Atahualpa was later refloated and used as a storage hulk until scrapped in the early 20th century.

 Design

-Catawba was 235 ft long overall, had a beam of 43 ft 8 in and had a maximum draft of 13 ft 6 in.
+Catawba was 235 ft long overall, had a beam of 43 ft 8 in and a maximum draft of 13 ft 6 in.
 Catawba had a tonnage of 1,034 tons burthen and displaced 2100 LT.
 Her crew consisted of 100 officers and enlisted men.

-Catawba was powered by a two-cylinder horizontal Ericsson vibrating-lever steam engine that drove one propeller using steam generated by four Stimers horizontal fire-tube boilers.
+Catawba was powered by a two-cylinder horizontal Ericsson vibrating-lever steam engine that drove one propeller, using steam generated by four Stimers horizontal fire-tube boilers.
 The 320 ihp engine gave the ship a top speed of 8 kn.
 She carried 140–150 LT of coal.
 Catawbas main armament consisted of two smoothbore, muzzle-loading, 15 in Dahlgren guns mounted in a single gun turret.
 Each gun weighed approximately 43000 lb.
 They could fire a 350 lb shell up to a range of 2100 yd at an elevation of +7°.